Nianca-Chetty103/Nianca-Chetty103.github.io/README.md

 # MyPortfolio
 Hi there...
 I'm Nianca 👋

-A Software Engineering student trying to create opportunities for myself and hoping for other people one day.
+A Software Engineering student trying to create opportunities for myself and that hoping one day I can returns the favours and help others reach their potential.
 I've decided that I wanted to pursue a mission on getting into the tech industry.

 Right now, I'm currently in my learning and recap phase of building my skills in programming, problem-solving and software development step by step.